caleb531/automata/README.md

 by the NFA.

-If the string is accepted, the method returns a `set` of states the automaton stopped on (which presumably contains at least one valid final state).
+If the string is accepted, the method returns a `set` of states the FA stopped on (which presumably contains at least one valid final state).

 ```python
 nfa.validate_input('aba')  # returns {'q1', 'q2'}